Banner

 But this time, the world can follow (well those with the internet anyway).
 We will be adding new videos to our School of the Air section most weekdays just as we are doing in 2025.

-• Wednesday is the more academic day for our older followers.
+• Wednesday - Week One.
+This is our more academic day for our older followers.
 In each area we go to we will identify a topic that could be in a geography curriculum and talk more about it.
 For example, and a bit obviously, we would cover lakes in Cumbria, forests in Nottinghamshire and the Jurassic coast in Dorset.

 All the above are plans and all possibly changeable but not by much I would suggest.
 Basically, if you use our site and follow us, you have learning material for the next 3 years at least.
 I look forward to celebrating my land anniversary (the land anniversary is spookily 41 years) by going off again around the land of England.
 Despite medical advances another 41 years would be in 2066 and I would be 117.
 If you're interested, and to put fear in your hearts, Jeanne Calment, the oldest living person whose age was genuinely certified, lived to 122 years and 164 days.
 Lola would only be 42 for that land anniversary of this forthcoming trip.
 I wonder if her 71 year old mother would go with her.
 Oh, I loved typing that.